arctic-cheetah/COMP6447/wk3/notes.md

 Bad chars are 0xf,0x5!
 We cant use syscall!

 This means we have to use the opened fd file discriptor to read the contents of the flag!!
+From file descriptor

 Should the small shellcode look for the bigger shellcode?
 YES!

 Interesting, another file descriptor for the flag is opened @0x0040158c!
 Perhaps we must use this!

+flag size is 190 bytes

 SHellz: